ibm-z-oss-oda/python_ai_toolkit_zos/docs/deployment_best_practices.md

 # Best Practices for Toolkit Deployment
 Other sections of this document describe the mechanisms of the Python ecosystem, and the steps taken by the Toolkit development team to enable secure Python workload deployments.
-This section describes the active steps that administrators and users need to make their environments fully secure.
+This section describes the active steps that administrators and users need to take their environments fully secure.

 Many parts of these best practices are likely already part of your production environment